cys9772/election-blog4/content/post/2024-09-15-blog-post-2/index.md

 |GDP Model       |             52.07966|
 |DPI Model       |             51.98460|
 |GDP + DPI Model |             52.11903|

 Unsurprisingly, there is **little difference** between the three models on their predictions, with the DPI-only model predicting the lowest vote share.
 More importantly, let's test each model's sensitivity to changes in measurement for GDP, DPI, and the economy as a whole.
 After generating predictions for each model, we can visualize each model's performance below:

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-8-1.png" width="672" />

-Both red (GDP + DPI) and blue (GDP only) show relative stability in their predictions and a reasonable increase in incumbent party vote share with each respective increase in quarterly GDP growth.
+Both red (GDP + DPI) and blue (GDP only) show **relative stability in their predictions** and a reasonable increase in incumbent party vote share with each respective increase in quarterly GDP growth.
 However, we can see that the DPI-only model **struggles significantly** to produce a meaningful prediction as economic measures change.
 This makes logical sense as we consider the extremely low R-squared value we found above.

 ## Now What?

 Overall, we've understood how fundamental economic factors influence election outcomes and voter behavior.
 Literature has shown a relationship between the two, highlight how strong economic performance tends to favor the party in power, while economic downturns can jeopardize their chances.
 However, this relationship **isn't an end-all-be-all** as our data and models show relatively **low correlation and R-squared values**.
 Further, economic factors like DPI seemed to perform worse compared to standard models at fitting and predicting future election outcomes.
-All in all, this exploration has showed that the economy does have **some** influence on voter behavior and excites me to add additional non-economic variables to improve my model, such as demographic data, media/advertising, and policy initiatives.
-Also, with 2020 being such an outlier, is it even worth keeping in our models?
+All in all, this exploration has showed that the economy does have **some influence** on voter behavior and excites me to add additional non-economic variables to improve my model, such as demographic data, media/advertising, and policy initiatives.

+Also, with 2020 being such an outlier, is it even worth keeping in our models...?
 Stay tuned!

 ## Data Sources: